fostimus/concentration/README.md

     -   Amount of cards on the board
 -   Allow user to customize/choose theme
 -   Favicon
--   Update lose modal with "shame" gif (to rhyme with game and fame)
 -   Update last couple themes
--   Add CSS animations - especially when the card is flipped
 -   Add in sounds - especially when the card is flipped
+-   Add in scoreboard - high scores for quickest time